 My book is cited as a standard reference in sources as diverse as the Unicode Standard, the British Museum series on Reading the Past, and the Encyclopædia Britannica.
 My entry on “writing systems” in an encyclopaedia of cognitive science includes references to important developments which have emerged since I wrote the book.

-Although like any other educated person of the period I learned Latin in my schooldays, and have made sporadic attempts to grapple with ancient Greek in adulthood, the only ancient language in which I can claim any special expertise is Chinese.
+Although like any other educated person of the period I learned Latin in my schooldays, and have attempted to grapple with ancient Greek and Biblical Hebrew in adulthood, the only ancient language in which I can claim any special expertise is Chinese.
 During most of my career this knowledge was useful to me in assessing generalizations about language produced by linguists who considered mainly the familiar European languages, but I did not publish original work about Chinese.
 However, in 2006 I brought out a little book which tries to make the earliest known stage of Chinese civilization more accessible to English-speaking readers, by displaying a selection of its love songs both in English translation and as they sounded to the original singers – with rhymes and assonances that have been almost completely destroyed by changes in the Chinese language over the subsequent three thousand years.